giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 ### Giant Swarm API {#giant-swarm-api}

-The Giant Swarm API (Giant Swarm API) is a customer facing API that is usually whitelisted for only a certain IP range within the customer's network.
+The [Giant Swarm API](https://docs.giantswarm.io/api/) is a customer facing API that is usually whitelisted for only a certain IP range within the customer's network.
 This layer covers the API itself, but also its client manifestations in form of the Happa Web UI and `gsctl` CLI.

 On this layer there are two levels of access: